 Participant Characteristics

-A total of 154 participants completed at least 1 monthly follow-up visit and provided self-report acceptability ratings for interference, dislike, and willingness to use for 1 year.
-These participants serve as our primary sample for our analyses.
-Participants were mostly White (134/154; 87.0%) and non-Hispanic (150/154; 97.4%).
-Half of our participants were female (77/154) and the mean age was 41 years (SD = 11.9 years).
+A total of 154 participants completed at least 1 monthly follow-up visit and provided self-reported acceptability ratings for interference, dislike, and willingness to use for 1 year.
+These participants served as the primary sample for our analyses.
+Participants were mostly White (134/154, 87%) and non-Hispanic (150/154, 97.4%).
+Half of our research participants were female (77/154), and the mean age was 41 (SD 11.9) years.
 Table 1 presents detailed demographic information.
-Table 2 characterizes information relevant to alcohol use for these participants.
-We compared demographics and alcohol use information for participants who were included in the analyses vs. eligible participants who did not provide study measures (i.e., did not enroll or discontinued prior to the first month follow-up; N = 367) and found no significant differences (see Table S2 in Multimedia Appendix 3 for more detail on these analyses).
+Table 2 presents the information relevant to lifetime drug and alcohol use for these participants.
+We compared demographics and drug and alcohol use information for participants who were included in the analyses with those of eligible participants who did not provide study measures (ie, did not enroll or discontinued before the first month follow-up; n=36) and found no significant differences (Table S2 in Multimedia Appendix 3 presents details on these analyses).

+Table 1.
+Participant demographic data (N=154).